aurelia-ui-toolkits/aurelia-kendoui-bridge/sample/src/installation/core.md

   }
   ```

   **Note:** you may have to update the version of Kendo when adding these mappings.
-Improvements are tracked [here](https://github.com/aurelia-ui-toolkits/aurelia-kendoui-bridge/issues/272)

 3. Register the plugin
 Now we're going to register the plugin with Aurelia in your "main.js" or equivalent.
 The configuration function will be passed a builder object that you can use to configure which Kendo controls you wish to use.
 You can use all controls in Kendo UI Core by calling the `core()` method